fusion809/NixOS-configs/README.md

   - Reboot.
 * Workspaces.
 * Weather conditions, obtained by wttr.in.
 Beware that wttr.in can be quite unreliable at times.
-* Keyboard layout (just the two-letter initial though).
+* Keyboard layout ( followed by its two-letter initial though).
 * Pulseaudio showing the volume of your output audio device.
-* Temperature according to sensors.
+Has a purple background and white text.
-* Wallpaper number widget: it displays the number of the wallpaper most recently displayed on your desktop, then a forward slash, and then the total number of wallpapers you have installed on your system.
+* Wallpaper number widget (󰸉): it displays the number of the wallpaper most recently displayed on your desktop, then a forward slash, and then the total number of wallpapers you have installed on your system.
-* A bin icon that, when clicked, will delete your current wallpaper and load the next wallpaper.
+* A bin icon (󰆴) that, when clicked, will delete your current wallpaper and load the next wallpaper.
-* A left arrow that, when clicked, changes your wallpaper to the previous one in your collection (keeping in mind, this is when you're using the systematic algorithm for the wallpaper script).
+* A left arrow () that, when clicked, changes your wallpaper to the previous one in your collection (keeping in mind, this is when you're using the systematic algorithm for the wallpaper script).
-* A shuffling arrow that, when clicked, changes your wallpaper to a randomly selected one.
+* A shuffling arrow () that, when clicked, changes your wallpaper to a randomly selected one.
-* A forward arrow that, when clicked, changes your wallpaper to the next systematically selected one.
+* A forward arrow () that, when clicked, changes your wallpaper to the next systematically selected one.
-* A collection of numbers that, when clicked, changes your wallpaper to one which a number you specify.
+* A collection of numbers () that, when clicked, changes your wallpaper to a wallpaper whose number you specify in a pop-up window.
 * The title of your currently focused window.
+* Motherboard temperature () according to sensors.
-* Used spaced on your root file system.
+* Used space () on your root file system.
+* Internet download speed () on enp24s0 interface.
-* Internet download/upload speed on enp24s0 interface.
+* Internet upload speed () on enp24s0 interface.
-* CPU usage percentage.
+* CPU usage percentage ().
-* RAM usage percentage.
+* RAM usage percentage ().
-* Updates available. "h" indicates updates to home-manager are available. "s" indicates that updates to nixpkgs (stable branch) are available. "u" indicates updates to nixpkgs-unstable are available. "m" indicates updates to nixpkgs-master are available. 󱇛 indicates that hy3 updates are available.  indicates that Hyprland updates are available.  indicates that Vim updates are available. 󱢇 indicates that OpenRA updates are available. 󰄻 indicates that Marvin updates are available.
+* Updates available.
+    - "h" indicates updates to home-manager are available.
+    - "m" indicates updates to nixpkgs-master are available.
+    - "s" indicates that updates to nixpkgs (stable branch) are available.
+    - "u" indicates updates to nixpkgs-unstable are available.
+    - 󱇛 indicates that hy3 updates are available.
+    -  indicates that Hyprland updates are available.
+    -  indicates that Vim updates are available.
+    - 󱢇 indicates that OpenRA updates are available.
+    - 󰄻 indicates that Marvin updates are available.
 * Clock with AM/PM time with seconds, short day of the week name, day of the month/month of the year/year (short format).

 # Wallpaper script